pelavarre/byobash/README.md

     21
     $

-And telling "ssh" to give you the better examples looks like this
+And telling "ssh" to give you better examples looks like this

     $ ssh.py --h